We may earn revenue from the products available on this page and participate in affiliate programs.

 What we like:

-• A gentle enough floor-head for hardwood and powerful enough to handle carpeting and rugs, too
+- A gentle enough floor-head for hardwood and powerful enough to handle carpeting and rugs, too

-• Massive dust container and quality HEPA filter
+- Massive dust container and quality HEPA filter

-• Known for longevity
+- Known for longevity

 Worth noting:

-• At 13.7 pounds, it’s a bit heavy
+- At 13.7 pounds, it’s a bit heavy

-• Cord doesn’t auto-retract; you have to wind it yourself
+- Cord doesn’t auto-retract; you have to wind it yourself

 Why we chose it: When it comes to functionality, Shark holds its own against higher-end models at a price that can’t be beat.

 The S2 Navigator Lift-Away is beloved by pet owners and allergy sufferers alike; you’ll find it on “best of” lists and in the homes of budget-conscious clean freaks.
 It performed incredibly on both hardwood and carpets.
 But it doesn’t just tackle flooring well: The lift-away feature works well for stairs, blinds, curtains, and dusty shelves.
-The 30-foot long cord prevents constant plugging and unplugging, and while I generally love a cordless model, it is nice not to have to worry about whether the vac is charged or not.
+The 30-foot-long cord prevents constant plugging and unplugging, and while we generally love a cordless model, it is nice not to have to worry about whether the vac is charged or not.

-This model has solid maneuverability and is one of the biggest dust canisters I’ve seen, but it is a bit heavy.
+This model has solid maneuverability and is one of the biggest dust canisters our tester has seen, but it is a bit heavy.
 If you’re used to cordless vacs or small canisters, it’s an adjustment.
 That said, with such powerful performance at a budget-friendly price, the S2 Navigator Lift-Away doesn’t have many competitors.
 The dedicated hard-floor setting is great, and having a powerful vacuum reduces the need to go over the same spot repeatedly, putting less wear on flooring.

 How We Chose These Products

 To find the best vacuums for hardwood floors, we looked for reputable brands at various price points, bypassing vacuums with documented unreliable performance or quality issues.
 After weeks of research, we sought the models that result in ecstatic, all-caps reviews and nods of approval from industry experts.
-But there’s nothing like testing a vacuum hands on to get a feel for how it works and whether it holds up at home.
-We ran each vacuum through a series of tests—on hardwoods, tile, and rugs, looking at how they picked up small and large debris and how easy they were to set up and empty, while keeping an eye on features that would better protect flooring, like dedicated vacuum heads and rubberized wheels.
+But there’s nothing like testing a vacuum hands-on to get a feel for how it works and whether it holds up at home.
+We ran each vacuum through a series of tests—on hardwood, tile, and rugs, looking at how they picked up small and large debris and how easy they were to set up and empty, while keeping an eye on features that would better protect flooring, like dedicated vacuum heads and rubberized wheels.

 Our Shopping Checklist